angelafrancisco/plantpet-django-be/README.md

 - User can add plants to their "My Plants" section, creating a name, adding plant type, image url, room name, window direction, and notes about plant.
 - Once a plant is added, user can edit or delete plant.
 - User can complete watering tasks in their "My Tasks" section, as they are auto-generated after creating a new plant.
+- User can add a plant status for any plant, adding status date, plant health (poor/good/excellent), and notes.

 ## GA Project Requirements (MVP)